Skip to Content

 It is very important that actinic keratosis be treated right away before it can become cancerous.
 Different treatments include topical chemotherapy, immunotherapy, and nonsteroidal anti-inflammatory drugs, also known as NSAIDs.
 In addition to these, your dermatologist may recommend cryosurgery or photodynamic therapy to remove the spots.

 Don’t let signs of actinic keratosis turn into melanoma or carcinoma.
-Work with Arlington Dermatology to receive actinic keratosis treatment in Arlington Heights by calling us at 847-392-5440.
+Work with Arlington Dermatology to receive actinic keratosis treatment in Arlington Heights by calling us at [company-phone id=1].
 Actinic keratosis can be a dangerous skin condition, if left untreated, so work with us on removing and preventing it from affecting your life.

 woman applying sunscreen at the beach